 Several times in the spring of 2003, Abby and I drove to Shawnee, where I was renting airplanes at the time, and went flying a Cessna 152.
 We both had a terrific time, and I even let her fly the airplane a few times, which came very naturally to her.

 In June, Abby and I flew to Florida to meet my parents and sister, and we all had a great time.
 My father seemed the happiest about this, both because Abby knew tools and how to use them, and because he had a bit of a crush on her.

 From the start, our sex life was amazing.
 Abby was gentle, playful, kind, caring, creative and patient.
 She always smelled great.
 We always held each other close afterwards.
 Always.

 In July 2003, Abby and I took our first road trip together, The High Road.
 It was an amazing time, hiking in the desert, which she had never visited, all day, followed by raucous motel sex in the evenings.
 It was a bellwether week for both of us, alone together intensely like a married couple, under stress and having fun at the same time, exploring our sexuality and the high desert.
 I had initially thought of the trip as being a northern New Mexico jaunt, but together we got more and more ambitious as the week went by, and made it as far as the Grand Canyon, which she’d never seen.

 Prior to our wedding, I asked my parents to pay for us to have Abby’s teeth fixed, which they did, which was very generous.

-The feel of her hands in mine, the light in her eyes, her smile, her laugh, the way she looks at me, the smell of her hair, and everything else about her says “home” to me in every way.
+The feel of her hands in mine, the light in her eyes, her smile, her laugh, the way she looked at me, the smell of her hair, and everything else about her said “home” to me in every way.